Inside: The most awesome things to do in Crete, where to stay on Greece’s largest island, and the perfect 5-day itinerary.

 The plan for our first full day in Crete:

-1 – Make the 90-minute drive across the mountainous center of the island to Elafonissi on the southwest corner
+1 – Make the 90-minute drive across the mountainous center of the island to Elafonisi Beach on the southwest corner

-2 – Maximize our 1-day car rental by checking out the picturesque harbor of Rethymno to see if it was any better than Chania (which didn’t seem possible).
+2 – Maximize our 1-day car rental by checking out the picturesque harbor of Rethymno to see if it is any better than Chania (which doesn’t seem possible).

 Driving on the Island of Crete

 We picked up our car rental at Rental Center Crete in downtown Chania at a respectable 9:00am.
-The car was perfect and the rental experience was smooth.
+The car is perfect and the rental experience is very smooth.

 As much as I love the freedom of having my own wheels in Europe, I hate the obnoxious fees for excess insurance charged by most companies.
 The rates at Rental Center Crete are all-inclusive with full insurance and no excess charges.

-Once on the road, the drive involved several white-knuckle, winding roads through the mountains.
-It took nearly two hours to get to Elafonissi, instead of the estimated 90-minutes.
+Once on the road, the drive involves several white-knuckle, winding roads through the mountains.
+It takes nearly two hours to get to Elafonisi, instead of the estimated 90-minutes.

-But it was definitely worth the ambitious drive, Elafonissi was stunning.
+But it is definitely worth the ambitious drive, Elafonisi is absolutely stunning.

-More than just a simple beach, it’s actually a peninsula of several beaches.
+More than just a simple beach, Elafonisi actually a peninsula of several beaches.
 At various tides, it even becomes its own island.
-The shallow, sparkling turquoise sea extends at knee-high depth for what seemed like miles.
+The shallow, sparkling turquoise sea extends at knee-high depth for what seems like miles.

-Though it wasn’t a bold shade, the pink crystals of sand in the shoreline were easy to see.
-I’d never seen a pink beach before, so I thought it was amazing.
+Though it isn’t a bold shade of pink, the pink crystals of sand in the shoreline are easy to see.
+I’ve never seen a pink beach before, so I thought Elafonisi was amazing.
 Posted signs warn visitors not to damage the natural environment by taking any of the pink sand (this is apparently a problem).

-We explored the various coves of Elafonissi and spent some quality time lounging on the pink sands.
-But if we were going to squeeze in a trip to Reythmno, by mid-afternoon it was time to hit the road.
+We explore the various coves of Elafonissi and spend some quality time lounging on the pink sands.
+But if we are going to squeeze in a trip to Reythmno, by mid-afternoon it’s time to hit the road.

 A quick stop in Reythmno

-Three hours later, we arrived in the harbor of Reythmno.
-It was lovely, but it was no match for Chania.
+Three hours later, we arrive in the harbor of Reythmno.
+It is lovely, but it’s no match for Chania.

-We got some ice cream and strolled the port’s shop-lined, cobbled lanes.
-An hour later, we were back in the car bound for Chania – secure in the knowledge that we’d made the right decision between those two towns.
+We get some ice cream and stroll the port’s shop-lined, cobbled lanes.
+An hour later, we’re back in the car bound for Chania – secure in the knowledge that we’ve made the right decision between those two towns.

 Stick with Chania or Move On?

-That night, over dinner in the harbor we made the decision to spend our final two nights in Chania.
+That night, over dinner in the harbor, we decide to spend our final two nights in Chania as well.

-But, it was time to upgrade our hotel situation and splurge on a room with a view.
-We’d been secretly coveting several hotels around the harbor with terraces and (what must be) incredible views.
+But, it’s time to upgrade our hotel situation and splurge on a room with a view.
+We’ve been secretly coveting several hotels around the harbor with terraces and (what must be) incredible views.

 A Room with a View in Chania

-As we ate, we searched rates and for our top picks on Booking.com.
-We identified a few favorites and narrowed down to two:
+As we eat, we search rates for our top picks on Booking.com.
+We identify a few favorites and then narrow it down to two:

-1 – The Plaza Apartment, which had a spacious terrace and sweeping views of the harbor.
-Sadly, a quick check revealed that it was fully booked for the week.
+1 – The Plaza Apartment, which has a spacious terrace and sweeping views of the harbor.
+Sadly, a quick check reveals it is fully booked for the week.

-2 – Captain Vassilis – Also boasting a striking terrace and pristine location in the harbor.
+2 – Captain Vasilis Hotel – Also boasting a striking terrace and pristine location in the harbor.

-This time, we went straight to the source by walking right into the lobby at Captain Vassilis to asking to see a room.
-The room we were most excited about was occupied that night. but was available for the next two nights.
+This time, we go straight to the source and walk right into the lobby at Captain Vasilis to ask if we can see a room.
+The room we are most excited about is occupied that night. but is available for the next two nights.

-The helpful manager showed us around the small B&B and up to the terrace we’d spotted from the harbor.
-The view was incredible.
+The helpful manager shows us around the small B&B and up to the terrace we’ve spotted from the harbor.
+The view is simply incredible.
+SOLD!

-It was a shared terrace with one other room, but it was huge.
-And our room would have a magnificent view as well.
-The rate was nearly twice what we were paying at Nikolas Rooms, but it was a considerable upgrade for a very reasonable price.
+It is a shared terrace with one other room, but it is huge.
+And our room will have a magnificent view as well.
+The rate is nearly twice what we were paying at Nikolas Rooms, but it is a considerable upgrade for a very reasonable price.

-We booked it on the spot for our last two nights.
+We book it on the spot for our last two nights.

 Gramvousa and Balos Islands

-For our third day on Crete, we had another full day planned.
-First up, catching the 8:00am bus to the port of Kissamos.
-Then hooking up with our boat for the day.
+For our third day on Crete, we have another full day planned.
+First up, we catch the 8:00am bus to the port of Kissamos.
+From there, we’ll hook up with our boat for the day.

-We arrived at the port around 9:30am and were mildly alarmed at the size of the ship.
-There were easily 400 people aboard the large ferry boat.
+We arrived at the port around 9:30am and are mildly alarmed at the size of the ship.
+There are easily 400 people aboard the large ferry boat.

-We immediately feared this might be one of those obnoxious group tours, elbow to elbow on the beach with everyone else.
+We immediately fear this might be one of those obnoxious group tours, elbow to elbow on the beach with everyone else.

 But we shouldn’t have worried.
-Despite the large number of people aboard, both islands were expansive.
-Plenty of room for us to carve out our own little bit of serenity at each stop, away from the crowds.
+Despite the large number of people aboard, both islands are expansive.
+There is plenty of room for us to carve out our own little bit of serenity at each stop, away from the crowds.

-After a one-hour sail from Kissamos, we arrived at our first stop, the more ambitious of the two, Gramvousa Island.
+After a one-hour sail from Kissamos, we arrive at our first stop, the more ambitious of the two, Gramvousa Island.

 First stop, Gramvousa

-Gramvousa featured a perfect stretch of white sand beach, complete with an awesome shipwreck peeking up from the emerald sea just offshore.
+Gramvousa features a perfect stretch of white sand beach, complete with an awesome shipwreck peeking up from the emerald sea just offshore.

-However, the island’s top sight was easily the Venetian castle towering atop a steep rock, 500ft above sea level.
-It’s considered one of the most impressive castles in Crete, so like most of our fellow passengers, Shannon and I opted to make the climb to the top instead of lounging around on the beach.
+However, the island’s top sight is easily the Venetian castle towering atop a steep rock, 500ft above sea level.
+It’s considered one of the most impressive castles in Crete, so like most of our fellow passengers, Shannon and I opt to make the climb to the top instead of lounging around on the beach.

-The climb was tough in the mid-day heat, but we were rewarded with incredible views of the sea from every corner of the castle.
+The climb is tough in the mid-day heat, but we are rewarded with incredible views of the sea from every corner of the castle.

-The island itself exploded with colorful flora and fauna and had tremendous views of our next stop, Balos Island.
-By the time we climbed back down, the ship was blasting its departure horn.
+The island itself explodes with colorful flora and fauna and has tremendous views of our next stop, Balos Island.
+By the time we climb back down, the ship is blasting its departure horn.